jizhang-cmu/ground_based_autonomy_basic/README.md

 ## Quick Start

-To launch the code in *smart joystick mode*, make sure the controller is plugged-in,
+To launch the code in *smart joystick mode*, make sure the controller is connected,

 ```roslaunch vehicle_simulator system.launch```